covidcaremap/covid19-healthsystemcapacity/README.md

 This will open a jupyter notebook file browser that shows a `data` and `notebooks` folder.

+Now navigate to the `00_getting_started` folder and run through the notebooks!

+#### Data Processing

+If you'll be working with data processing changes for the CovidCareMap.org us healtchare system capacity dataset, you can follow these steps.
+Note that you do not need to do this in order to get started using the notebooks for analytics.

 Open the the [processing/00_Download_Data.ipynb](notebooks/processing/00_Download_Data.ipynb) notebook to download any external data needed to run the other notebooks.